sime1/battlerite-node/README.md

 ```
 ## Documentation
 For detailed information about the usage of battlerite-node, you can find the documentation [here](https://sime1.github.io/battlerite-node)
+## Known bugs
+The player endpoint according to the official documentation is coming soon.
+This means that most of the relative features do not work right now.
+This includes:
+* the Player class
+* all filters, except for the player ID and the creation time ones
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details